 Flora Springs is one of the few wineries up valley (not in one of the towns) that operates a tasting room in part of a shopping center.
 This is certainly one of the most unique architecturally designed tasting rooms in the valley.
 It’s not easily missed, and it simply goes by the mysterious name, “The Room”.
 Tell people are you going to “The Room” and they will wonder what you are talking about.
 From the outside it almost looks like what was to be the proposed “mini–Hall Winery” with its undulating roof (which was to have been designed by architect Frank Geary).

 Auspiciously this tasting room opened on 8/8/8 which is a fairly lucky day in some cultures.
-The tasting room shares part of the parking lot next to Gary’s wine shop and Press Restaurant.
+The tasting room shares part of the parking lot next to Press Restaurant.

 —

 Total production over the years has been as high as 50,000 cases.
-Today they produced around 40,000 cases with more of their wine being sold direct to consumer.
+Today they produce around 8,500 cases with the majority of their wine being sold direct to consumer.
 For more information, took book a visit to the estate and or to join one of their wine clubs, visit: www.florasprings.com

 Old Winery/Estate Property (Sold in 2020)